vorotech/vorote.ch/content/posts/2021-06-30---Which-productivity-method-to-use.md

   - "Productivity"
   - "Task Management"
   - "todoist"
-description: "Take the todoist quiz to understand which productivity method to organise your life and get more done is right for you."
+description: "Take the todoist quiz to understand which productivity method to organize your life and get more done is right for you."
 ---

 Maybe you have already heard about various productivity techniques such as Getting Things Done (GTD) or The Pomodoro Technique, but not